 Medium: Oil on canvas

 Dimensions: 48 1/2 x 84 in.
 (123.2 x 213.4 cm)

 Credit Line: Gift of Mrs. John C. Newington, 1966

 Accession Number: 66.113

-This large studio work was commissioned in 1864 by Milton Courtright (18101883), who was born and raised on his family's farm in the heart of the Wyoming Valley.
+This large studio work was commissioned in 1864 by Milton Courtright (1810 - 1883).
+Courtright was born and raised on his family's farm in the heart of the Wyoming Valley.
 In his account book, Cropsey recorded a payment of $125 from Courtright on August 4, 1864, and three additional payments in January, March, and May 1865, totaling $3, 500.
-On August 8, Cropsey made at least two preparatory drawings of the site (now in the Museum of Fine Arts, Boston).
-One of these served as the basis for the oil sketch for this painting.
-This large picture was shown at the National Academy of Design in New York in 1865.
-It retains the original frame and plaque with a poem written in 1809 by the Scottish Thomas Campbell.
+On August 8, Cropsey made at least two preparatory drawings of the site (now in Museum of Fine Arts, Boston).
+One of these served as the basis for the oil sketch for this painting (see 25.110.63).
+This final version of the picture was shown at the National Academy of Design in New York in 1865.
+It retains an original frame and plaque with a poem written in 1809 by the Scottish poet Thomas Campbell.